-Allegations against an adult that is no longer working/volunteering with children should be referred to the Police.
-Where it is known that the adult is still working/volunteering with children, all allegations (including historical/non-recent allegations of abuse) should be referred to the Police and the LADO in the local authority that the adult is working/volunteering.
+Allegations against an adult that is no longer working/volunteering with children should be immediately referred to the Police.
+Where it is known that the adult is still working/volunteering with children, all allegations (including historical/non-recent allegations of abuse) should be referred to the Police and Local Authority Designated Officer (LADO) in the local authority that the adult is working/volunteering.
+United Learning Human Resources and the DSL should also be informed within one (1) working day if there has not already been contact.

 Where an adult makes an allegation to a school that they were abused as a child, they should be advised to report the allegation to the police.
-Non-recent allegations made by a child, should be reported to the LADO in line with the local authority's procedures for dealing with non-recent allegations.
+Non-recent allegations made by a child should be reported to the LADO in line with the local authority's procedures for dealing with non-recent allegations.
 Abuse can be reported no matter how long ago it happened.

-If an allegation is made against anyone working with children in the School, the School should not undertake their own investigation of allegations without prior consultation with the Local Authority 'designated officer' (LADO) or, in the most serious cases, the Police, so as not to jeopardise statutory investigations.
-In borderline cases, the school may discuss informally with the Local Authority 'designated officer' (LADO) on a no-names basis (if local safeguarding procedures allow).
+If an allegation is made against anyone working with children in the School, the School should not undertake their own investigation of allegations without prior consultation with the LADO or, in the most serious cases, the Police, so as not to jeopardise statutory investigations.
+In borderline cases, the school may discuss informally with the LADO on a no-names basis (if local safeguarding procedures allow).